zhitkovk/article_collection/README.md

 http://colorbrewer2.org -- probably most popular source for map (and charts) color palettes

-https://medium.freecodecamp.com/designing-in-color-abd358660a7b -- cool guide on role of colors in design
+https://medium.freecodecamp.com/designing-in-color-abd358660a7b -- cool guide on role of colors in design. «People perceive colors differently.
+As Fairchild put it, color is a psychological phenomenon that arises within the observer.
+Colors have different effects on people based on their personal preference, cultural upbringing, and experiences.
+As such, in order to understand how people will react to your design, you need to identify your audience»

 https://github.com/daattali/colourpicker#to-select-colours-to-use-in-your-r-code-colourpicker -- package for intercatively choosing colors in R ggplot2